Groestlcoin/opencart-plugin/README.md

 [![Video - Step by Step Installation For OpenCart Extension](https://github.com/atomicpay/opencart-plugin/blob/master/assets/video.png)](https://www.youtube.com/watch?v=davdz9Vci9o)

 ## Authorization Pairing
-Authorization Pairing can be performed using the Administrator section of Wordpress.
+Authorization Pairing can be performed using the Settings of AtomicPay Extension.
-Once logged in, you can find the configuration settings under **OpenCart > Settings > Payments > AtomicPay**.
+Once logged in OpenCart admin panel, you can find the configuration settings under **OpenCart > Settings > Payments > AtomicPay**.

 #### STEP 1
 Login to your [AtomicPay Merchant Account](https://merchant.atomicpay.io/login) and go to [API Integration](https://merchant.atomicpay.io/apiIntegration) page.
 You will need the following values for next step: `ACCOUNT ID`, `PRIVATE KEY` and `PUBLIC KEY`.